Time to come clean.

 Then all plural parties form a circle jerk, and they tergiversate.

 So after the Committee decided on the beat, there was the theme of The Ball to consider.
 We thought they’d stick to English unicorns like last year, but once again they insisted on a change.
 The whole place was already plastered up with those campy… er, those chic… no, those amazing little unicorns.
-Their horns, so golden and plump and not at all threatening.
+So golden and plump and not at all threatening.
 Some old Freudians started cracking wise… I mean, they started giving us some attitude about horns or phallic symbols.
 Something like that.
 But those guys aren’t welcome here anymore, so they left early.
 How could you deny unicorns?
-They’re so cute, leaping from clouds of fluffy white cotton in skies of last year’s In Tint— cerulean blue.
+They’re so cute, jumping from cloud to cloud of fluffy white cotton in skies of last year’s In Tint— cerulean blue.

-But the Committee unanimously changed them all to dragons.
-Not the kind that breathes fire, no, no. The dragons they chose were just cute little scaly decals you could stick all over the bandstand.
+But the Committee unanimously changed them all to donkeys.
+Not the kind that kicks and brays, no, no. The donkeys they chose were just cute furry decals you could stick all over the bandstand.
 All over everything, in fact.
-So by the time the beat gets going and Different Drummer begins to wail, cranking up vibes, twitching hips, the dragons follow the same gyration.
+So by the time the beat gets going and Different Drummer begins to wail, cranking up vibes, twitching hips, the donkeys follow the same gyration.

 We’ll fake anyone, ya ya ya!